AntosCichon/projekt-SK/README.md

 Just run main.py to auto-generate test input data and perform tests.
-All details, procedures and documentation are in reports (pdf)
+All details, procedures and documentation in reports (pdfs)